Adapted from Strengthening the Parent-Teacher Partnership

-Jane Cofie, director of curriculum and instruction for Responsive Classroom, shares here excerpts from her upcoming book, Strengthening the Parent-Teacher Partnership.
-This new resource offers insights into how effective relationships between home and school benefit student success and guides teachers in building meaningful connections with families.
-This book will be released in September and is available for pre-order now.
+This excerpt is from Jane Cofie’s new book, Strengthening the Parent-Teacher Partnership.
+This valuable resource offers insights into how effective relationships between home and school benefit student success and guides teachers in building meaningful connections with families.

 On my daughter’s first day of kindergarten, her new teacher happily greeted my daughter and me at the classroom door and allowed me to take a quick photo or two.
 Then she welcomed my daughter into the classroom and wished me a good first day.
 Walking away from the classroom that morning, I found myself wondering how the school year would evolve.
 My mind was filled with so many questions.
 Thus, it was comforting to get an email update at the end of my daughter’s first day along with a conference reminder for the upcoming week.

 Not only did the early conference reassure me that my daughter was in caring hands, it also allowed her teacher to get a good sense of how often I wanted to hear about my daughter’s progress, accomplishments, and needs.
 Sometimes her teacher would email or write a quick note on my daughter’s work.
 Other times, she was willing to chat with me briefly before or after school.
 She always found time to connect with me to answer my questions and hear my concerns.

 Just as we cultivate rewarding relationships with our students through taking the time to connect with and communicate with them, we need to do the same with their parents.
 Communicating effectively with parents and fostering parent involvement in students’ education are crucial elements in supporting student success.